Willows Korean Aviation School

+Lee Jae-su was a co-founder and treasurer of the aviation school.
+In recognition of his contributions to Korea's independence movement, Lee Jae-su, originally buried in Maxwell, California, was posthumously reinterred in South Korea in 2019.
+Shortly before his death, Lee wrote a personal manifesto addressed to his children, imploring them to continue his efforts to rebuild a free and independent Korea.

-The choice for a Korean Aviation School to be established in California was for multiple reasons including the March 1st movement, interest and financial support from the Korean American community, the impact of World War I on aviation for combat and defensive purposes, and Japan's inability to control or influence the school on US soil.
-The financial support largely came from the first Korean-American millionaire Kim Chong Lim, until his fortune was lost when a disastrous flood in October 1920 destroyed his rice fields.
+The financial support for the Willows Korean Aviation School largely came from the first Korean-American millionaire Kim Chong Lim, until his fortune was lost when a disastrous flood in October 1920 destroyed his rice fields.

 Although the school lasted for a little over a year, it had gained a lot of attention and trained many of the pioneers of Korean aviation, including Park Hee-sung, Lee Yong-keun, and Song Yi-kyun.
 Two of its graduates went on to join the Republic of Korea Air Force, which recognizes the Willows Korean Aviation School as its predecessor.